akarsh0612/verifi/docs/README.md

-# HealthCheck — Medical Claim Fact-Checker (Chrome Extension MV3)
+# Verifi — Medical Claim Fact-Checker (Chrome Extension MV3)

-HealthCheck is an AI-powered Google Chrome extension (Manifest V3) that extracts and fact-checks health and medical claims on any webpage in real time.
+Verifi is an AI-powered Google Chrome extension (Manifest V3) that extracts and fact-checks health and medical claims on any webpage in real time.
 It highlights claims in-place and renders an interactive hover tooltip displaying scientific consensus, explanations, and rich academic paper preview cards with citations from PubMed, Crossref, and Semantic Scholar.

 ---